pellcorp/creality-wiki/docs/grumpyscreen.md

 !!! note

-    The grumpy-macros.cfg has a couple of macros for _GUPPYSCREEN_EXTRUDE and _GUPPYSCREEN_EXTRUDE, that is downloaded and copied into `/usr/data/printer_data/config/GuppyConfig/`, so should have been imported by the existing `[include GuppyScreen/*.cfg]` include added by Helper Script.
+    The grumpy-macros.cfg has a couple of macros for _GUPPYSCREEN_EXTRUDE and _GUPPYSCREEN_EXTRUDE that GrumpyScreen needs.
+As part of the installation, this file is downloaded and copied into `/usr/data/printer_data/config/GuppyConfig/`, so the macros should have been imported by the existing `[include GuppyScreen/*.cfg]` include added by Helper Script.

 It will replace guppyscreen binary and configuration file, you can update GrumpyScreen via the screen only, the Helper Script `GUPPY_UPDATE` macro has been removed as it breaks grumpyscreen.